WE COUNT FISH

 Professor Meeuwig has overseen or collaborated on some 70 expeditions to 34 locations globally since 2014.
 She has pioneered the use of stereo camera BRUVS as a standard sampling procedure for ocean wildlife.

 Professor Meeuwig's brother, Jason has extensive maritime experience both as a sailor and a dive master.
-With two trans-Atlantics, ocean journeys to Alaska and from the Pacific Northwest through the Panama Canal to the Caribbean, Jason takes a practical approach to field work based on his time on and in the water.
+With three trans-Atlantics, ocean journeys to Alaska and from the Pacific Northwest through the Panama Canal to the Caribbean, Jason takes a practical approach to field work based on his time on and in the water.

 Jason has overseen the development and design of new carbon fiber BRUVS which are being deployed in 2020.
 With a background in law and business, Jason deals with the day to day workings of Blue Abacus.

 Carbon Fibre BRUVS

 Baited Remote Underwater Video Systems (BRUVS) are used to collect video samples that capture fish population data creating a permanent record that has multiple uses.
 At Blue Abacus we reimagined BRUVS design, switching from heavier and bulkier aluminum rigs to lighter and more robust carbon fibre material.
 Our modular design allows the rig to be packed compactly and also provides for conversion from mid-water to demersal (seabed) use.